benkehoe/aws-lambda-api-event-utils/README.md

 This functionality is provided by the `APIErrorResponse` exception class.
 An `APIErrorResponse` subclass has a status code, and knows how to create the response to return to API Gateway through the `get_response()` method.

-The most basic usage is when you catch an exception that should cause an error to be returned to the client, you can call `APIErrorResponse.re_raise_as()` in the `except` block, providing the status code for the response.
+The most basic usage is when you catch an exception that should cause an error to be returned to the client, you can use `APIErrorResponse.from_exception()` to get an instance of a dynamically-generated `APIErrorResponse` subclass you can re-raise (or call the `get_response()` method on).
-This will pick up the active exception and use it for the response body ([see below](#Error-response-body) for error response body details): the error code will be the exception class name, and the error message will be the stringified exception.
+You provide it the status code exception and use it for the response body ([see below](#Error-response-body) for error response body details): the error code will be the exception class name, and the error message will be the stringified exception.
 You can provide an internal message for logging ([see below](#Error-logging)), or it will default to a string containing the error code and error message.

 You can create your own subclasses of `APIErrorResponse` to make exceptions that will be caught by the decorators and turned into error responses as defined by the subclass.